openpytea.equipment¶

 objectDatabase interface for equipment cost correlations.

 Manages cost estimation correlations for equipment based on size/capacity parameters.
-Supports multiple correlation forms (power-law, quad log-log) and handles equipment parallelization when capacity limits are exceeded.
+Supports multiple correlation forms (offset power-law, log-log quadratic, ln-ln quartic, power-sizing, 2-var power-law) and handles equipment parallelization when capacity limits are exceeded.

 - df¶